-- L&A testing is conducted on the voting system and the voting equipment that will be used in the election. - L&A is designed to ensure that the hardware and software to be used in an election are working together properly both as individual units and as a combined system. - Accuracy is tested by casting and tabulating ballots for which the results are known.
-We compare the known results to the test results, then resolve the cause of any discrepancies, and re-test. - Ballots are selected and marked according to a "matrix" developed to encompass every contest and choice, including place holders for over-votes, under-votes, and write-in votes. - Logic testing ensures that the vote tabulation program and hardware correctly interpret, summarize, and report voters' choices. - Prior to testing, written notice of the test schedule is faxed or e-mailed to the media, inviting the public to attend the testing.
-This information is also posted on the Registrar of Voters website. - After test voting is complete, the test results stored on the vDrive are read into the Count application for tabulation. - If any discrepancies are found, a precinct-by-precinct report is reviewed to locate the erroneous precinct result(s).
-These are verified against the vote records and the voting matrix for that precinct to identify the ballot, contest, and option in error. - Testing and resolution are repeated until no discrepancies occur.
+- L&A testing is conducted on the voting system and the voting equipment that will be used in the election. - L&A is designed to ensure that the hardware and software to be used in an election are working together properly both as individual units and as a combined system. - Accuracy is tested by casting and tabulating test ballots for which the results are known.
+We compare the known results to the test results, then resolve the cause of any discrepancies (if any), and re-test. - Test ballots are selected and marked according to a pre-defined script developed to encompass every contest and choice.
+Logic testing ensures that the vote tabulation program and hardware correctly interpret, summarize, and report voters' choices. - Prior to testing, written notice of the test schedule is faxed or e-mailed to the media, inviting the public to attend the testing.
+This information is also posted on the Registrar of Voters' website. - After test voting is complete, the test results stored on the vDrive are read into the Count application for tabulation. - If any discrepancies are found, a precinct-by-precinct report is reviewed to locate the erroneous precinct result(s).
+These are verified against the vote records and the voting script for that precinct to identify the ballot, contest, and option in error. - Testing and resolution are repeated until no discrepancies occur.
+Only pieces of voting system equipment that have no discrepancies are used in the election. - L&A testing is conducted a second time after Election Day to ensure each piece of voting system equipment continues to accurately counts the votes on the test ballots.